 Top 10 Vineyards in Oregon

 One of the world’s youngest (but most promising) wine regions, Oregon first made its mark on the wine world in the 1960s and has continued its astronomical rise to prominence ever since.
 Oregon is regarded as one of the world’s leaders in the production of pinot noir, and its wines are often likened to those produced in the prestigious Burgundy region of France.
-Over 60% of Oregon’s total vineyard space is dedicated to pinot noir, although pinot gris, chardonnay, riesling, cabernet sauvignon, merlot, and syrah also do well here.
+Over 60% of the vineyards in Oregon space is dedicated to pinot noir, although pinot gris, chardonnay, riesling, cabernet sauvignon, merlot, and syrah also do well here.

 One of Oregon’s finest vineyards is Domaine Drouhin, whose motto, “French soul, Oregon soil” perfectly sums up the sophistication and timelessness of their vintages.
 Owned by the fourth generation of the Drouhin family, this vineyard makes their wine in the same fashion as their wines produced in Burgundy.
 Situated between 400 and 800 feet atop the beautiful Dundee Hills in Oregon’s Willamette Valley, Domaine Drouhin Oregon produces some of the finest pinot noir and chardonnay wines in the New World.
 The vineyard is open for tastings from 11 AM to 4 PM Wednesday through Sunday.
 You can learn more about Domaine Drouhin by visiting www.domainedrouhin.com or @DrouhinOregon on Twitter.